Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Abstract

 \section{Abstract}

 When interacting with objects through cameras, or pictures, users often have a specific intent.
 For example, they may want to perform a visual search.
-However, most object detection models ignore the user intent, relying on image pixels as their only input.
-This often leads to incorrect results, such as lack of a high-confidence detection on the object of interest, or detection with a wrong class label.
-In this paper we investigate techniques to modulate standard object detectors to explicitly account for the user intent, expressed as an embedding of a simple query.
-Compared to standard object detectors, query-modulated detectors show superior performance at detecting objects for a given label of interest.
-Thanks to large-scale training data synthesized from standard object detection annotations, query-modulated detectors can also outperform specialized referring expression recognition systems.
-Furthermore, they can be simultaneously trained to solve for both query-modulated detection and standard object detection.
+With most object detection models relying on image pixels as their sole input, undesired results are not uncommon.
+Most typically: lack of a high-confidence detection on the object of interest, or detection with a wrong class label.
+The issue is especially severe when operating capacity-constrained mobile object detectors on-device.
+In this paper we investigate techniques to modulate mobile detectors to explicitly account for the user intent, expressed as an embedding of a simple query.
+Compared to standard detectors, query-modulated detectors show superior performance at detecting objects for a given user query.
+Thanks to large-scale training data synthesized from standard object detection annotations, query-modulated detectors also outperform a specialized referring expression recognition system.
+Query-modulated detectors can also be trained to simultaneously solve for both localizing a user query and standard detection, even outperforming standard mobile detectors at the canonical COCO task.